Dissipation-induced topological insulators: A no-go theorem and a recipe: Example: Dissipative Hofstadter model with cold atoms

-As explained above, with the lower atomic state trapped by a confining optical potential but the upper atomic state untrapped in, say, the $z$ direction, the dynamics of the trapped states is governed by the outgoing Lindbladian~(\ref{eqn:lout}).
-If desired one may also similarly realize the incoming Lindbladian~(\ref{eqn:lin}) utilizing a reservoir of atoms in a third state kept, e.g, in a 2D layer adjacent to the optical lattice.
-The added complexity with respect to the equilibrium case is offset by the efficiency of the resulting relaxation process: while cooling fermionic atoms to low temperatures so as to approach an equilibrium ground state is generally hard \cite{ketterle08,bloch08}, here the relaxation is engineered to bring the system to the desired state at a finite rate $\ge \gamma^\mathrm{in}$.
+With this we saw how to realize the outgoing Lindbladian~(\ref{eqn:lout}).
+If desired one may also similarly realize the incoming Lindbladian~(\ref{eqn:lin}) utilizing a reservoir of atoms in a third state $c$, as described in Sec.~\ref{sec:recipe}.
+The added complexity with respect to the equilibrium case is offset by the efficiency of the resulting relaxation process: While cooling fermionic atoms to low temperatures so as to approach an equilibrium ground state is generally hard \cite{ketterle08,bloch08}, here the relaxation is engineered to bring the system to the desired state at a finite rate $\ge \gamma^\mathrm{in}$, independent of the system size.

-To demonstrate the utility of this approach I plot in Fig.~\ref{fig:spdm}(b) the resulting spectrum of the single-particle steady-state density matrix~(\ref{eqn:g_diagonal}) [the occupancies $n_\lambda(\mathbf{k})$], which deviate from the ideal values of 0 and 1 by less than 4\%.
-The only exceptions are the edge modes, whose occupancies vary continuously between 0 to 1, similarly to the equilibrium case at small but finite temperature.
+To demonstrate the utility of this approach I plot in Fig.~\ref{fig:spdm}(b) the resulting spectrum of the single-particle steady-state density matrix~(\ref{eqn:g_diagonal}) [the occupancies $n^{ss}_\lambda(\mathbf{k})$], which deviate from the ideal values of 0 and 1 by less than 4\%.
+The only exceptions are the edge modes, whose occupancies vary continuously between 0 to 1.
+This is a consequence of the steady state being topologically nontrivial, as discussed in the next Section.
+The behavior is qualitatively similar to the equilibrium case at small but finite temperature, though with a non-Fermi-Dirac distribution (with respect to the reference Hamiltonian), cf.~Eq.~\eqref{eqn:g_diagonal}.
 Employing the Kapit-Mueller reference Hamiltonian~\cite{kapit10} truncated to a finite range may allow for arbitrarily low values of the flatness ratio.
-For example, adding to the Hofstadter reference Hamiltonian~(\ref{eqn:h_hofstadter}) small next-nearest-neighbor terms following the prescription of \cite{kapit10} results in steady state populations deviating by less than 0.7\% from their ideal values, as depicted in Fig.~\ref{fig:spdm}(c).
+For example, adding to the Hofstadter reference Hamiltonian~(\ref{eqn:h_hofstadter}) the small next-nearest-neighbor terms of the Kapit-Mueller Hamiltonian results in steady state populations deviating by less than 0.7\% from their ideal values, as depicted in Fig.~\ref{fig:spdm}(c).